 Jim Cramer said not to sell Countrywide stock, but not to buy it either.
-Thanks Jim.
+Thanks as always Jim.

-So what does all this Countrywide news means anyways?
+So what does all this Countrywide news means anyway?

 Well one thing I’d like to point out is that Countrywide originates and services mortgage loans.